Cookie Notice

 Mentorship Program

 The Mentorship Program recruits a cohort of past Leadership Course participants and pairs the mentee with an AAAAI faculty mentor to develop and complete a project aligned with the strategic initiative of the AAAAI.
 (AAAAI Strategic Plan) Mentees are often connected with an existing AAAAI committee to complete their project.
-Existing committees and interest sections information can be found here.
+View the existing committees and interest sections information.

 The 2024 Mentorship Program application portal will be open from September 6 to November 17.
 Eligible applicants who have completed the Leadership Institute Course or can attend the 2024 Leadership Institute Course in Washington, DC are encouraged to apply.